Don’t Feel Like an Interview? Check Out Easy Jobs to Get in New Zealand

 Often advertised through recruitment agencies, construction jobs are probably the easiest jobs to get in the country.
 With a booming housing market and the rebuild of both Christchurch and Kaikoura, helping hands-on construction sites are badly needed.
 Expect high pay, no experience required, and immediate start.
 If you are still feeling stressed about landing that job, check out more information on how to get a job in New Zealand on our job search tips article.

 Unlike many other countries, a bar manager in New Zealand has to hold a special bartending license or certificate.
 But being a bartender in many places requires little experience (and a three-day bartender course in Auckland with Barista Academy will give you a boost, especially if you’re just starting out).
 Most of the time, bartending jobs are gained by having a certain personality, then you will learn the skills on the job.
-However, it’s likely that you will have a hard time to get a job as a bartender if you don’t speak English well.
+It’s likely that you will have a hard time to get a job as a bartender if you don’t speak English well.
 Consider studying English before applying.
 Other than that, being a bartender with an accent is probably one of the best jobs in New Zealand.

 5. Brewery Worker

 With more160+ breweries in New Zealand, you’ll get many opportunities to work in microbreweries around the country.
 Should it simply be as a helping hand cleaning around the factory, a bottler checker, or a packer, interviews are simply a discussion about beer just to get a good vibe from you.
 When asking what is the best place to work in New Zealand, breweries are often on top of the list for their good vibes alone.